 Additional Marriage Requirements for Civil Weddings in the Philippines

 Aside from the common documents, you will also need to secure additional requirements for your civil marriage if you and/or your partner fall under these specific conditions:

 - Parental Consent

-If you and your partner are aged 21 and below, both of you need separate parental consent.
+If you and your partner are aged 21 and below, both of you need separate parental consent as part of your marriage requirements for civil weddings in the Philippines.
 If your partner is 26 years old and you’re only 21, then only you need consent from your parents.

 - Parents’ Personal Appearance

 Both of your parents need to have an appearance and valid IDs.
 If your parents are no longer with you, you can get consent from a legal guardian.
 If you don’t have anyone to give you consent, you’ll need to have an Affidavit of Consent signed in front of two witnesses.